Tuesday, August 28, 2018

 In the days before the arrival in my life of Mary Harju and Abby Heller-Burnham, I approached high art tasks as a kind of lone gunman in the world.
 This led to a sense of isolation which was difficult to conquer.
 The determination was there (and redemptive) enough, however, so that a body of work was in place by the time they showed up.
 During the four years I spent in State College ('94-'98), I gradually migrated from a disposition rather casual in regards to the more serious side of art to one more itself more serious.
 What I might be reading at any time in State College was miscellaneous— not yet ready for the Romantics and Milton, the life-rafts I found included the French Symbolists (Baudelaire, Rimbaud, Verlaine) and other texts in their tradition, not to mention the philosophy texts I was compelled to study in school.
 The Symbolist sense of the hallucinogenic or the phantasmagoric— that human life consists of a series of dream-like vignettes, looped together only by visionary consciousness— informs Answered Prayers and Willard Preachers, the collection of the best of what I wrote in Nineties State College.
 Here, we see the lone gunman sensibility shot through also with a youthful fascination with intoxicants which I had going then.

 On a life-level, my relationship with Jennifer Strawser, which occupied most on '96, was about two renegade kids being banditos in the world.
 It was us, we felt, and our total destruction of class and sexual boundaries in all directions, against everyone.
 Written from the perspective of a young poet maudit, who, moreover, had reasons to feel a deep sense of foreboding, Room 510 Atherton Hilton and The dawn broke over our bodies both make the case for a sensibility impressed with both an ambiance of enchantment and of damnation.
-Jennifer herself wasn't exactly creative, the way Mary and Abby were to be; but she was a punk, a rebel, and also a soul tormented by a lot of depth she didn't know what to do with.
+Jennifer herself wasn't exactly creative, the way Mary, Abby, Jenny, and the rest were to be; but she was a punk, a rebel, and also a soul tormented by a lot of depth she didn't know what to do with.
 She was also a blonde goddess, and one of the bigger sirens in State College history; as was Emily Dunlop, the heroine of Perfect.
 Maria Gingerich, who adorns the cover of the book, was too, though a brunette.
+Then, the big breakthrough in the spring of '98, into Clean and Disappear, and the sense that I had passed my own personalized Comp Exams.
+I was capable, at that point, of representative writing that put me on the map to myself, at 22, as a man reborn.

 Wednesday, August 15, 2018